Adaptive Quantum State Tomography with Active Learning: Summary and Outlook

-\emph{Acknowledgements.--} We thank Tizian Blatz, Juan Felipe Carrasquilla, Anna Dawid, Ehsan Khatami, Sam Mardazad, Sebastian Paeckel, Henning Schlömer, and Jeffrey Thompson for fruitful discussions.
+\emph{Acknowledgements.--} We thank Tizian Blatz, Juan Felipe Carrasquilla, Roger Melko, Ejaaz Merali, Roger Luo, Anna Dawid, Ehsan Khatami, Sam Mardazad, Sebastian Paeckel, Henning Schlömer, and Jeffrey Thompson for fruitful discussions.
 This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868, by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programm (Grant Agreement no 948141) — ERC Starting Grant SimUcQuam and by the NSF through a grant for the Institute for Theoretical Atomic, Molecular, and Optical Physics at Harvard University and the Smithsonian Astrophysical Observatory.